JamesBracken/Ember-Ash/readme.md

 #### Typography

-When I was thinking which fonts to go with for my website as I wanted elegant and simplistic I went with a very classic Sans serif for the body content.
+When I was thinking which fonts to go with for my website as I wanted elegant and simplistic.
 For headings to stand out I went with a nice PT serif, fonts were sourced from [Google fonts](https://fonts.google.com/)

 Headings : PT Serif

 ![PT serif](./static/images/readme/pt-serif-font.PNG)

+For the general text within the body I went with a simple and yet classic sans serif so that the general texts would complement the headings and not take attention away from them.
+This text comprises of majority of the text within the website.

 Text/body : sans serif

 #### Imagery